Independence Heights, Houston: Government and infrastructure

 Independence Heights is in Houston City Council District H.

 Independence Heights is within the Houston Police Department (HPD) North Patrol Division.

-The department previously operated the Independence Heights Storefront.

 Harris Health System (formerly Harris County Hospital District) designated the Northwest Health Center for the ZIP code 77018 and the Aldine Health Center for the ZIP code 77022.
 The designated public hospitals for the two ZIP codes were Ben Taub General Hospital and Lyndon B. Johnson Hospital in northeast Houston, respectively.

 Education

 The Houston Independent School District serves Independence Heights.

 All of Independence Heights is zoned to Burrus Elementary School in Independence Heights.
 The northern portion (north of East 36th Street) is zoned to Williams Middle School in Acres Homes, while the southern portion (south of East 36th Street) is zoned to Hamilton Middle School in the Houston Heights.
 All of Independence Heights is zoned to Booker T. Washington High School, within Independence Heights.

 Prior to 2009 a section of Independence Heights was zoned to Kennedy Elementary School; in 2009 the portion was rezoned to Burrus Elementary School.

 The original campus of the Houston Sudbury School, a private Sudbury school, was in Independence Heights.

 Independence Heights has no public library.
 By 2009 several residents had requested a community center.
 During that year, Isa Dadoush, a general services manager of the City of Houston said that the city was investigating possibilities for a joint library and multiservice center.
 Dadoush said that the city considered a church for a site.
 In 2009 the city was considering the usage of a property at North Main and Whitman for a three purpose center which would be completed in 2010 and include community education, neighborhood recycling, and reusable materials.